conflux-fans/pos-pool/contract/README.md

 $ bin/pool.js PoolManager addPool NET8888:TYPE.CONTRACT:ACF0H9U3WYZ1EUSH5EW04MPK6GN43HA1A6FWG7ZB0W
 ```

-## scripts/deployPool.js
+## Pool deploy and setup scripts

-There is a scripts can quickly deply a new PoS pool and regist it, also add it to PoolManager
+There is also a scripts can quickly deply a new PoS pool and regist it, also add it to PoolManager

 ```sh
 $ node scripts/deployPool.js THE-REGISTER-DATA